Guangzhou–Kowloon through train: Early years

 The complete railway between Kowloon in Hong Kong and the Chinese city of Canton (Guangzhou) was opened on 5 October 1911.
-With the Chinese section opened in 1911, through-trains ran from the southern terminus in Tsim Sha Tsui across the border to the southern Chinese city of Canton.
+With the Chinese section opened in 1911, through-trains ran from the southern terminus in Tsim Sha Tsui across the border to the southern Chinese city of Canton at Tai Sha Tau station.
 Trains were steam-hauled.
 From the one-line railroad, the KCR network was expanded to three railway lines and a light railway system, with 32 railway stations and 68 light rail stations.

 At first trains on the British Section ran northwards from a temporary terminus at Kowloon Point through the eastern New Territories up to the border with China at Lo Wu.
-The permanent southern terminus, Kowloon station in Tsim Sha Tsui, opened slightly later in 1914.
+The permanent southern terminus, Kowloon station in Tsim Sha Tsui, opened later in 1914.

 A narrow gauge railway operating works trains was used in the construction of the standard gauge British Section.
-The narrow gauge materials were later used to build the now-defunct Sha Tau Kok Railway.
+The narrow gauge materials were later used to build the now-defunct Sha Tau Kok Branch.

-Communist era
+Modern era

-After the Chinese civil war and the victory of the Communists in mainland China in 1949, through-trains were no longer able to cross the border.

-On 4 April 1979, the through train service between Canton (Guangzhou) and Kowloon (Hung Hom) resumed after agreement between Hong Kong and Chinese authorities.
+After the establishment of the People's Republic of China in 1949, through-trains were initially unable to cross the border, a situation that persisted for thirty years.
+On 4 April 1979, the through train service between Canton (Guangzhou) and Hung Hom resumed after agreement between Hong Kong and Chinese authorities.
 In January 1993, the service was extended to Foshan, and to Zhaoqing on 28 March 1995.
 Starting from 8 October 1995, some trains stopped at Changping station in Dongguan.
 In 1996, the northern terminus was relocated from Guangzhou railway station to Guangzhou East station.

 Train service to Zhaoqing ended on 16 April 2017 due to renovation.
 Service to Foshan also stopped from 10 July 2019 following the opening of Guangzhou–Shenzhen–Hong Kong Express Rail Link.
 Both border crossings closed on 15 December 2021, ruling out any return of the through train service to the two cities.

+Suspension and discontinuation

-Through train service was completely shut down on 28 January 2020 due to the outbreak of COVID-19 in Hong Kong.
-Sources in April 2022 said the train service will not resume as Express Rail Link service will reach the Guangzhou East station, therefore ending the century-long history of the through train service.
+The through train service was suspended on 30 January 2020 due to the outbreak of COVID-19 in Hong Kong.
+Sources in April 2022 said the train service would not resume due to the Express Rail Link service extending to Guangzhou east station.

+On 31 July 2024, the General Administration of Customs announced the closure of all remaining four railway ports for the inter-city through trains, which was already approved by the State Council in June 2024, marking the official discontinuation of the service.
+The cited reason for the discontinuation was that the high-speed passenger trains have effectively met the travel needs between the mainland and Hong Kong.